Best bike chain locks 2026: Our pick of versatile bike locks

 Reasons to avoid

-Every option on this list carries a Sold Secure rating except the Hiplok Spin.
+Obviously, security level is important when choosing a bike lock.
+But we've chosen to include the Hiplok Spin, despite its lack of Sold Secure rating because it's so convenient to use.
 In general, we think it’s better to go for more security vs less but some people have different needs.

 If you live in an area where a bike is unlikely to have to be defended against a serious attack, then it might not matter that this is a lower security choice.
 Outside of the security, the Hiplock Spin has a very similar design to the Hiplok Gold.
 As we mentioned in that description, Hiplok is all about making security hassle-free.
 People have always worn chains but Hiplok made it safe with systems that don’t require locking the chain to your body.